DarioMazhara/BankProject/README.md

 the same account so it affects the balance.
 All transactions are added to a list of transactions.
 Debit cards can be used even if the user is not logged in.
 Logging in/out only affects whether or not a user can access 'online banking' features, which are just bank transfers and viewing balance/statements.

+#Relevant Concepts used (so far)
+- Objected oriented programming
+- A little usage of data structures (vectors, maps)
+- Pointers/references

+This project is me getting familiar with c++ so it is very basic and only implements a few concepts.
+Next on todo is experimenting more with data structures and algorithms.

 TODO:

 Add credit cards